leveris133t/API-docs/jumio/jumio.md

 ## How to use the service

 A *`code`*  will be obtained from the onboarding process (see [Onboarding](onboarding.md)).
-Based on this you will have:
+Based on this you will have different **scan transactions**:
   * **Proof of identity (POI)** where the customer will upload the files and Jumio will extract the identity data from them (code:  `JUMIO`)
   * **Proof of address (POA)** where the customer will upload the files and Jumio will extract the address data from them (code: `JUMIO_POA`)

-The flow to follow in both cases is the same.
-You only have to change the urls you are using in each case:
+The flow to follow in all scan transactions is the same.
+You only have to change the urls you are using in each one:
   * **Proof of identity (POI)**: `api/private/jumio/poi/` eg: `api/private/jumio/poi/!getScanTransactionStatus`
   * **Proof of address (POA)**:  `api/private/jumio/poa/` eg: `api/private/jumio/poa/!getScanTransactionStatus`

-However, the way to handle these cases will be different depending on the channel **web** or **mobile**.
+However, the way to handle these scan transactions will be different depending on the channel **web** or **mobile**.

  ### Handling mobile channel